Current risk situation

 1.1 Airport charges

 Flughafen Zürich AG is regulated with regard to the charges it levies for the use of the monopolised infrastructure.
 In a normal year, the regulated charges amount to around 60% of revenue.
 The Swiss airport charges regulation is based on EU-wide regulation but additionally includes specific stipulations for airport charges at Swiss airports.
 There is consequently a risk that regulatory requirements may be tightened and the related revenues jeopardised.
-At the current time, however, there is no indication of any regulatory changes at European or national level over the medium-term horizon.

 1.2 Regulation governing the use of south German airspace